Xu-JY/xu-jy.github.io/_pages/about.md

 # News and Events

-May 2024. &nbsp; &nbsp; &nbsp; &nbsp; Our paper "Pricing with Contextual Elasticity and Heteroscedastic Valuation" got accepted by **ICML 2024**!
+May 2024. &nbsp; &nbsp; &nbsp; &nbsp; Our paper "Pricing with Contextual Elasticity and Heteroscedastic Valuation" got accepted by *ICML 2024* and selected as **spotlight presentation** (top 3%)!
 The preprint version is posted [here](https://arxiv.org/abs/2312.15999) on ArXiv.

 Nov 2023. &nbsp; &nbsp; &nbsp; &nbsp; Glad to receive the **Outstanding Reviewer Award** again at *NeurIPS*!